sitbon/magg/readme.md

 ### Configuration

-MAGG stores its configuration in `.magg/config.json` in your current working directory.
+Magg stores its configuration in `.magg/config.json` in your current working directory.
 This allows for project-specific tool configurations.

 Example configuration:
 ```json